-- A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase. - Before any work is done the site and access routes must be clearly demarcated (with the aim at minimal width/smallest footprint). - Lay-down areas or construction sites must be located within already disturbed areas or areas of low ecological value and must be pre-approved by the ECO. - Indiscriminate clearing of areas must be avoided. - All areas impacted as a result of construction must be rehabilitated on completion of the project. - An integrated waste management approach must be implemented during construction. - It is recommended that a small artificial wetland be established where the episodic drainage line enters the dam, and that all water from the water scheme by released above the wetland, to enter the dam through the wetland.
-The inlet should be planted with reeds such as Phragmites australis and/or Typha capensis, which will over time, establish itself in a dense strand, which will help to clean the inlet water before it reaches the dam.
-Properly designed and managed farm dams can attract a variety of birds, insects and animals to the area and so contribute to conservation of biodiversity. - It is also proposed to incorporate the remaining natural veld on the rocky ridge to the east of the dam within the dam itself by fencing it in the dam, or by refraining from cultivating the land between the dam and the rocky ridge.
-This will create an ecological corridor by linking the artificial wetland and the remaining natural veld and with the dam.
+- A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase. - Both areas of degraded natural veld should be protected as remaining natural veld (Figure 10). - Before any work is done the site and access routes must be clearly demarcated (with the aim at minimal width/smallest footprint). - Lay-down areas or construction sites must be located within already disturbed areas or areas of low ecological value and must be pre-approved by the ECO. - All areas impacted as a result of construction must be rehabilitated on completion of the project. - An integrated waste management approach must be implemented during construction. - It is recommended that a small artificial wetland is established where the small seasonal stream enters the dam and that all water from the Water Scheme are pumped to above this wetland, so that it will also enter the dam through the wetland.
+This inlet should then be planted with reeds like Phragmites australis and / or Typha capensis, which will over time, establish itself in a dense stand, which will help to clean the incoming water before it reaches the dam.
+Properly designed and managed farm dams can attract a variety of birds, insects and animals to the area and so contribute to conservation of biodiversity. - A second potential positive spin-off could be to incorporate the remaining natural veld on the rocky ridge to the east of the dam within the dam site itself, by fencing it in with the dam, or by refraining from cultivating the land between the dam and the rocky ridge, so that a slightly larger natural corridor can be established linking the artificial wetland with the remaining natural veld and with the dam.